Plan a safe fundraiser

 If you are working with partners or vendors, be sure everyone understands their responsibilities.
 Obtain certificates of insurance from all vendors indicating that they have liability coverage with limits equal to or greater than what you carry, preferably provided by an ‘A’ rated carrier.
 Review any contractual indemnification clauses like hold-harmless agreements or waiver of subrogation clauses with your attorney before agreeing to them.

 Know your donors.
 Know what they are donating and have a clear understanding of what large contributors may expect in return.
-Also know the reputations of large contributors and evaluate how accepting their donation may reflect on your programs.
+Know the reputations of large contributors and evaluate how accepting their donation may reflect on your programs.
 If you plan to accept donated material goods for resale, discuss potential limitations and exclusions of your policy with your insurance agent.